 If you are interested in talking to me about working together, then please do get in touch.

-We can have a brief chat on the phone to discuss your interest in starting counselling or in the equine-facilitated approach, with a view to arranging an initial appointment for you.
+We can hold a free 15-minute exploratory call by phone, to discuss your interest in starting counselling or in the equine-facilitated approach, with a view to arranging chargeable appointments for you from then onwards.